 - White color bean sprout looks like a velvety stem topped with a tiny snowy-white cap because it is grown without exposure to light.

 - Wild varieties appear in different colors ranging from orange to brown and have a larger, shiny cap that can be found on dead wood (1).

-Enoki mushroom first cultivated in China in 800 AD however in Japan commercial cultivation started in the 1930s with sawdust and rice bran as the substrate.
-Enoki mushrooms commonly available in the market or grocery stores sold in a vacuum package and possess high therapeutic value with significant antioxidant, anti-inflammatory, immunomodulatory, anti-tumor, anti-atherosclerotic, and thrombosis inhibition, antihypertensive, anti-aging, and cholesterol-lowering properties (2).
+Enoki mushroom was first cultivated in China in 800 AD however in Japan commercial cultivation started in the 1930s with sawdust and rice bran as the substrate.
+Enoki mushrooms are commonly available in the market or grocery stores sold in a vacuum package and possess high therapeutic value with significant antioxidant, anti-inflammatory, immunomodulatory, anti-tumor, anti-atherosclerotic, and thrombosis inhibition, antihypertensive, anti-aging, and cholesterol-lowering properties (2).

 Nutritional value of Enoki mushroom

-Enoki mushroom is highly nutritious with desirable taste and offers a good source of protein, carbohydrate, fiber, amino acids, low calories, vitamins, and minerals particularly potassium, phosphorus, magnesium, sodium, and iron (3).
+Enoki mushroom is highly nutritious with a desirable taste and offers a good source of protein, carbohydrate, fiber, amino acids, low calories, vitamins, and minerals particularly potassium, phosphorus, magnesium, sodium, and iron (3).